NourNafea/Querying_in_Entity_Framework_Core/README.md

 Entity Framework Core supports eager loading of related entities, same as EF 6, using the `Include()` extension method and projection query.
 In addition to this, it also provides the `ThenInclude()` extension method to load multiple levels of related entities.

-🔴`First()` returns the "first" element in the collection, for an optional condition.
+🔴`First()`  Returns the "first" element in the collection, for an optional condition.
 If a condition is passed to the function as a predicate, the method returns the first element in the list which satisfies the predicate function.
 If no elements satisfy the condition, it throws an exception.

-🔴`FirstOrDefault()`  Returns first element of a sequence, or a default value if no element is found.
-It throws an error Only if the source is null.
+🔴`FirstOrDefault()`  Works in a similar fashion as the First() method for positive cases in a collection - it returns the first element in the collection which satisfy an optional condition.
+The difference is in the negative case where there are no elements that satisfy the condition or the collection is empty - the method returns the default value for that type: NULL for reference types and respective default value for value types.

+🔴``